 I graduated from an Ivy League University and I worked as an investment banker for five years (click for a video about my experiences).

-I have been surrounded by some of the greatest trading minds in the world and I still gave in to my inherent human greed to make more money as quickly as possible.
+Despite my background, I still gave in to my inherent human greed to make more money as quickly as possible.

 My Options Trading Example